nechmads/react-native-popup-notifications/README.md

 #### PUNContentText

 This compoenent manages the actual content that will be displayed in the notification.
 It's a simple text compoenent, but you can easily create your own content compoenents.

+## Animations

+V2 is using react-native-animatable to control all animations.
+PUNNotification as well as the helper methods in the api receive 4 properties you can control animation type and duration with:

+- entranceAnimationType
+- entranceAnimationDuration
+- exitAnimationType
+- exitAnimationDuration

+If you don't specify any or some of them, the notification will use the default animations of fade in and fade out with duration of 1000 miliseconds.

+To see which animations you can use and what type you need to pass in, check out the react-native-animatable project at: https://github.com/oblador/react-native-animatable

 ## Example project